 The Most In-Demand DevOps Skills

-A DevOps engineer needs specific interpersonal, tooling and technical skills in order to be successful.
+A DevOps engineer needs specific interpersonal, tooling and technical skills to succeed.
 In other words, a DevOps engineer requires a mix of “soft” and “hard” skills.

-If you already possess some of these, you’re in great shape.
+You’re in great shape if you already possess some of these in-demand DevOps skills.
 If not, this should provide a framework to help you improve and refine your existing skillset.

 1. Communication and Collaboration Skills

-DevOps brings a collaborative approach to software development, testing and deployment.
-It puts small teams with varying objectives together to work toward more efficient and high-quality code releases.
-There cannot be any barriers between the different personas, making communication skills (both verbal and written) a necessity for a successful DevOps engineer.
+One of the first in-demand DevOps skills is bringing a collaborative approach to software development, testing and deployment.
+It puts small teams with varying objectives to work toward more efficient and high-quality code releases.
+There cannot be any barriers between the different personas, making communication skills (verbal and written) necessary for a successful DevOps engineer.

 Engineers need to speak regularly with internal management teams involved in the DevOps process and stay familiar with the objectives, roadmap, blocking issues and other project areas, In addition, they need to effectively communicate with customers around support issues.